 Your Quest Program Manager will help you narrow down your choices to the specific country and program season that work for you.
 We are here to help guide you through the process and make decisions that fit your needs.
-We will speak with your parents and make sure that everybody feels informed and ready to proceed with the decisions made.
+We will speak with your parents and make sure that everybody feels good about the decisions made.

-You’ll receive the remaining pages of the student application, and your parents will receive an invoice for the $50 application deposit.
-You remain in touch with Quest for any questions you have about the application.
-Once you’re finished, send this to Quest along with the application deposit.
+You’ll receive the remaining pages of the student application, and your parents will receive an invoice for the $1,000 application deposit.
 Quest will review your application to ensure all information is complete.
 Quest sends your application over to our partner in the host country.
 Don’t worry — because Quest has pre-screened you as an applicant, we don’t anticipate issues with acceptance.

-Quest’s partner organization confirms your acceptance, and we will send your parents an invoice for the first half of the remaining program fees.
+Quest’s partner organization confirms your acceptance, and we will send your parents an invoice for the first half of the program fees.

 It’s time to get your passport, if you don’t already have one.
-If you’ll need a student visa, Quest will guide you to the website of the local consulate/embassy you where you will apply for your visa.
-Here you will see a list of the visa requirements; in some cases you have to apply in person.
+If you’ll need a student visa, look at the consulate/embassy website of your destination country and make a list of the visa requirements – in some cases you have to apply in person.
 Start filling out all of the paperwork well in advance, as visa approval can take some time.

 If your destination country requires a visa, you will need to finalize the process and book an appointment at the embassy or consulate.
 Your placement documents are needed to complete this process.